kodeFant/driftercode.com/content/blog/elm-in-react-with-parcel/index.md

 When Elm owns all state, you can gradually take over the React rendering by expanding the `view` function and replace the React views.

 You could also make an an [incoming message](https://guide.elm-lang.org/interop/ports.html#incoming-messages-sub) port from React to Elm and pass string messages to Elm which then updates the state.

-You might also want Elm to set the initial state.
-That's a bit harder to achieve, but I will publish another post on this subject in a couple of weeks.
+I plan on making another post on this subject in a couple of weeks.

 - [Complete code](https://github.com/kodeFant/elm-in-react-complete)